 Criminal Defense Lawyer

-Fighting For The People Of Texas
+Fighting For The People of Texas

-Top Criminal Defense Firm
+The Top Criminal Defense Firm

-Representing Ellis County, Johnson County, Dallas County, & Tarrant County
+Texas’s Experienced Criminal Defense Lawyers.
+Serving Ellis County, Johnson County, Dallas County, & Tarrant County

-We can also effectively help clients who wish to have their criminal records sealed and expunged.
+We can also effectively help clients who wish to have their criminal law records sealed and expunged.
 Though expungement may not be available to some individuals, we can be trusted to provide you with an honest and straightforward assessment of your particular case.

 When you contact McCarty-Larson, PLLC, you will find that we are prepared to inform you of your rights and legal options so you can begin to make empowered decisions.
 We want to help you regain control of your life.